 The dot com “crash” caused the demise of that once great company, and 6 hours after my lay-off, I was hired by AT&T WorldNet to perform usability testing and design support as a sub-contractor and have been providing consulting services ever since.
 I have delivered talks at search engine marketing conferences on the relationship between SEO and web site usability, conducted workshops for clients, written for a large number of websites and in 2004 created a course on usability for Search Engine College.
 I wrote two ebooks for Internet Marketing Ninjas in September 2014, called “How To Pump Up Your Web Site For Increase Conversions”and “The Secret to Natural Website Conversions”.

-In the Fall of 2017 we purchased a small 5-acre Bucks County farm with a 200 year old barn that needs saving.
-We plan on renovating it for educational and workshop use, as well as expanding my hobby business, which is now known as DancingTimber.com
+In the Fall of 2017 her family purchased a small 5-acre Bucks County farm with a 200 year old barn that needs saving.
+We plan on renovating it for educational and workshop use, as well as expanding my hobby business, known as DancingTimber.com

 My personal story about how I started my career was written about in